-PIA sets forth that foreign investors must comply with environmental rules (namely, the "Environment Framework Law" and the "Regulations on the Liability for Environmental Damages") which are enforced by the Ministry of Environment.
-In some circumstances, the preparation of an environmental impact assessment study may be required by ANIP.
-There is a wide array of statutes covering health and security in the workplace which must also be followed by local companies and are enforced by the Ministry of Labour (through the Labour Inspection Department).
+PIA sets forth that foreign investors must comply with environmental rules (namely, the "Environment Framework Law" and the "Regulations on the Liability for Environmental Damages"), which are enforced by the Ministry of Environment.
+In some circumstances, the preparation of an environmental impact assessment study may be required by the competent authority for the approval of the concerned private investment project (see question 6.1 above).
+There is a wide array of statutes covering health and security in the workplace, which must also be followed by local companies and are enforced by the Ministry of Labour (through the Labour Inspection Department).